pedscoffee/PhysicianPromptEngineering/mechanism-mapper.md

         Rules:
         1. Start with 'graph TD'
         2. Use ONLY these arrow types: --> (solid), -.-> (dotted), ==> (thick).
+        3. DO NOT use 'classDiagram', 'class', or object-oriented syntax.
-        3. DO NOT use any other arrow types like <|r|> or --o.
+        4. DO NOT use any other arrow types like <|r|> or --o.
-        4. Use square brackets for nodes: A[Node Label]
+        5. Use square brackets for nodes: A[Node Label]
-        5. If there is a feedback loop, make sure the arrows connect back.
+        6. If there is a feedback loop, make sure the arrows connect back.
-        6. Keep labels simple and concise.
+        7. Keep labels simple and concise.
-        7. Output ONLY the mermaid code block.
+        8. Output ONLY the mermaid code block.

         Example Output Format:
         \`\`\`mermaid